MicrosoftDocs/memdocs/memdocs/autopilot/tutorial/pre-provisioning/hybrid-azure-ad-join-user-flow.md

     > - Windows 10: To show details, next to the appropriate phase select **Show details**.
 To hide the details, next to the appropriate phase select **Hide details**.
     > - Windows 11: To show details, next to the appropriate phase select **∨**.
 To hide the details, next to the appropriate phase select **∧**.

-1. Once the **Device setup** phase of the Device ESP is complete, the Windows sign-on screen appears:
+1. Once the **Device setup** phase of the Device ESP is complete, user ESP begins and the **User setup** phase starts.
+The ESP is temporarily dismissed and the Windows sign-on screen appears:

    1. Select <kbd>CTRL</kbd> + <kbd>ALT</kbd> + <kbd>DEL</kbd> on the keyboard to initiate Windows sign on.
    2. Enter the on-premises domain credentials for the end-user.